THE PHILIPPINES

 Bohol Region Diving Hub – Panglao

-Unless you're a local diver, your starting point for diving at Balicasag Island will likely be Panglao.
-Panglao serves as the diving hub for the region and is home to most of the dive operations covering the reefs of the Bohol Marine Triangle.
+For most visitors, Panglao is the starting point for diving at Balicasag Island.
+It functions as the main diving hub for the Bohol region and hosts the majority of dive operators servicing the reefs of the Bohol Marine Triangle.

-Panglao is one of the most accessible dive locations in the Philippines.
-For international travelers, the most convenient route is to fly into Manila and then take a domestic flight directly to Bohol–Panglao International Airport.
-If you're arriving in Cebu, you’ll need to catch the OceanJet ferry to Tagbilaran, followed by a short tuk-tuk or van ride to Panglao.
+Panglao is also one of the more accessible dive destinations in the Philippines.
+International travellers typically route through Manila before taking a short domestic flight to Bohol–Panglao International Airport.
+Those arriving via Cebu can reach Bohol by OceanJet ferry to Tagbilaran, followed by a short van or tricycle transfer to Panglao.

-While Bohol–Panglao International Airport doesn’t handle major long-haul routes, it does receive direct international flights from South Korea, Taiwan, China, and Hong Kong—making it a viable entry point for regional travelers looking to dive the Central Visayas.
+While Bohol–Panglao International Airport does not handle long-haul flights, it does receive direct international services from South Korea, Taiwan, China, and Hong Kong.
+This makes Panglao a practical entry point for regional travellers planning dive trips across the Central Visayas.

 Beautiful beach resorts of Panglao